aappddeevv/loader/README.md

 or include it in the dependencies inside build.sbt.

 ##Deploying

 The application can be packaged by typing
 ```sh
 sbt universal:packageBin
 ```
-to obtain a zip file that can be installed, however, it is really designed to a library that you embed in your application so that you can provide the statically compiled mappings.
+to obtain a zip file that can be installed.
+You will want to have the same plugins specified in this library in your own project's project/plugins.sbt to make this work.